bullet-db/bullet-db.github.io/docs/quick-start.md

 | Web Service    | ```ps aux | grep [e]xample_context.properties | awk '{print $2}' | xargs kill```    |
 | Storm          | ```ps aux | grep [a]pache-storm-1.0.3 | awk '{print $2}' | xargs kill```            |

-You can also ```rm -rf $BULLET_HOME /tmp/dev-storm-zookeeper /tmp/jetty-*``` to clean up your file system too.
+You can also ```rm -rf $BULLET_HOME /tmp/dev-storm-zookeeper /tmp/jetty-*``` to delete *everything* that we did so far.

 ## What did we do?

-This section will cover the various custom pieces this example plugged into Bullet, so you can better understand what we did.
+This section will go over the various custom pieces this example plugged into Bullet, so you can better understand what we did.

 ### Storm topology

 The topology was the Bullet topology plugged in with a custom spout.
-This spout is implemented in this [example project](https://github.com/yahoo/bullet-docs/blob/master/examples/storm/) was already built for you when you [downloaded the examples](#step-1-setup-directories-and-examples).
-This spout produces a maximum number of records in a given period.
-Both these arguments are configurable.
+This spout is implemented in this [example project](https://github.com/yahoo/bullet-docs/blob/master/examples/storm/) and was already built for you when you [downloaded the examples](#step-1-setup-directories-and-examples).
+It does not read from any data source and just produces random, structured data.
+It also produces only up to a maximum number of records in a given period.
+Both this maximum and the length of a period are configurable.
 If you examine $BULLET_HOME/backend/storm/launch.sh, you'll see the following:

 ```bash
 storm jar bullet-storm-example-1.0-SNAPSHOT-jar-with-dependencies.jar \